grafana/clock-panel/README.md

 - **Countdown Deadline**:

-  Used in conjuction with the mode being set to countdown.
+  Used in conjunction with the mode being set to countdown.
 Choose a date and time to count down to.

 - **Countdown End Text**: